 Automation through PowerShell and Graph API is making AD administration more efficient.
 Repetitive tasks that once required manual intervention can be scripted and scheduled.
 User lifecycle management, from onboarding to offboarding, can be fully automated based on HR system data.

-Active Directory might not be the newest or flashiest technology, but it’s like the plumbing in your office building – you don’t think about it much, but you’d definitely notice if it wasn’t there.
+Active Directory might not be the newest or flashiest technology, but it’s like the plumbing in your office building.
+You don’t think about it much, but you’d definitely notice if it wasn’t there.
 For most businesses, the question isn’t whether to implement AD, but how to implement it properly and make use of its full potential.